mezubeen/sorting-algos/readme.md

     // if statement to handle the base case (any array smaller
     // than length of 1 is returned if (items.length > 1) {
-        // if no left or right is entered, set them to left and right indeces left = typeof left != "number" ?
+        // if no left or right is entered, set them to first and last indeces in array left = typeof left != "number" ?
 0 : left;
         right = typeof right != "number" ? items.length - 1 : right;
         // set index to return value of partition function